 Certain executive officers of the Trust are employed by Morguard Corporation ("Morguard") and the Trust does not directly or indirectly pay any compensation to them.
 Any variability in compensation paid by Morguard to the executive officers of the Trust has no impact on the Trust's financial obligations.
-The total compensation received by the executive officers of the REIT that are employed by Morguard is determined by Morguard in accordance with its executive compensation philosophy.
-For a detailed discussion of the objectives and elements of Morguard's compensation program, see the most recent Management Information Circular of Morguard (the "Morguard Circular"), which may be accessed electronically under Morguard's profile on SEDAR at www.sedar.com
+The total compensation received by the executive officers of the REIT that are employed by Morguard is determined by Morguard in accordance with its executive compensation program, see the most recent Management Information Circular of Morguard (the "Morguard Circular"), which may be accessed electronically under Morguard's profile on SEDAR at www.sedar.com